Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 1. Website purpose / description
 - Click on the logo "Bookcytocin"
-- Check if it redirect to the welcome page
+- Check if it redirects to the welcome page
-- Confirm that the purpose of the site is mentionned on each slide of the carousel
+- Confirm that the purpose of the site is mentioned on each slide of the carousel
+- Confirm that Explore button redirects to the collections page
 - Confirm the headings are responsive on all devices.

 #### Readflix